Chemical Plant Workers Compensation Lawyer

 - Lack of medical examination to monitor employee exposure to chromic acid and cadmium.

-- Workers exposed operating mechanical and electrical parts because equipment lacked guards.
+- Injured workers exposed operating mechanical and electrical parts because equipment lacked guards.

-- Exposure to chemicals in the workplace as a direct correlation to the development of cancer of the stomach, heart, skin, kidney, lung, nerves, brain, and reproductive organs.
+- Exposure to chemicals in the workplace has a direct correlation to the development of cancer of the stomach, heart, skin, kidney, lung, nerves, brain, and reproductive organs.

-- Exposure to chemicals is listed second in the list of life-threatening occupational diseases.
+- Exposure to chemicals is listed second in the list of life-threatening occupational diseases and chemical burns.